-Additionally, if you leave a comment on kmsaintjames.com . . . and I’d love it if you do . . . be aware that these comments may go to a 3rd party for review.
+Additionally, if you leave a comment at kmsaintjames.com . . . and I’d love it if you do . . . be aware that these comments may go to a 3rd party for review.
 (CleanTalk is the plug-in employed on the kmsaintjames.com site.)
-If you’ve ever driven into a pasture, there is either a gate or a cattle guard – that’s a bunch of heavy-duty reinforced metal pipes that run across the entrance drive.
+If you’ve ever driven into a pasture, there is either a gate or a cattle guard – that’s a bunch of heavy-duty reinforced metal pipes – across the entrance drive.

 - Why?
 Because folks who raise livestock want to keep the right critters inside the fence and the wrong ones on the outside.
 This 3rd party review of the comments works the same way.
 The CleanTalk gate or cattle guard is design to provide protection to the website.
 If a comment is deemed as SPAM, CleanTalk denies its entry into the website, which in turn protects the integrity and privacy of all those fine ‘invited’ friends on the inside.

 - Why do I tell you this information?
 Because visitors have the right to know that their comments are seen by a 3rd party to verify the comment isn’t SPAM.

 I am in the process of adding a newsletter to this site.
 As this newsletter, potentially, impacts subscribers privacy, I will update with the correct announcements.

 Additionally, I do have a subscription service set on kmsaintjames.com website.
 The subscription will send out the latest blog post and any book release information.
 No pressure, and totally your choice to sign up.
 If you do consent, then a newsletter or announcement will be sent to the provided email address.
 REMEMBER this: If you opt to come to my Texas shindigs (newsletter, blog posting, book release E-Blast), you’ll be welcome.
 But I recognize your right to leave the party on your own schedule, so there will always be a way to ‘unsubscribe’.